- What is it?

 - people within regular contact with those at risk for flu complications

 The above recommendations do not apply to live-active-influenza-virus-type vaccines.
-FluMist, an intranasal live-active flu vaccine that prevents the same flu strains as the inactive vaccine, is an option for children at least two years old and adults up to age 49.
+FluMist and FluMist Quadrivalent, intranasal live-active flu vaccines that prevent the same flu strains as the inactive vaccines, are options for children at least two years old and adults up to age 49.

 If you or a family member wants to receive a flu vaccine but cannot locate a source, you can search by zip code at the following American Lung Association Web site: http://www.lung.org/lung-disease/influenza/flu-vaccine-finder/.

 In addition, some public clinics offer the vaccine.
 Ask your health care professional for more information about restrictions and availability of the flu vaccine.

 Who Should Not Be Vaccinated